egison/egison/README.md

 We can pattern-match against graphs.
 We can write a program to solve the travelling salesman problem in a single pattern-matching expression.

-Matcher types have two indices: `Matcher capability target` (and, for matcher-consuming parameters, `MatcherSlot capability target`).
-The capability describes the pattern-constructor structure that the matcher can safely consume, independently of its ordinary target type.
-The ground capability `Any` promises no constructor shape.
-A literal consumer `Any` is a wildcard only for the one-way `Matcher`-to-`MatcherSlot` check; producer `Any` and symmetric capability equality remain rigid.
-A structured capability uses a canonical declared type former with its exact arity, such as `[p]` or `Maybe p`; transparent surface type aliases may still be used in the target index, but not as capability heads.
-Egison's additional typing rules form a conservative extension of this core: for a program using core syntax and types and satisfying the core's static side conditions, the production checker uses the synchronized type-pm-mech3 relation without retrying a rejected type equality in a wider matcher solver.
-An Egison-specific rule is selected only by an explicit non-core form, such as ordinary `TAny`, a CAS or tensor type, production-only pattern syntax, or a diagnosed relaxation of a core surface side condition.
+Matcher types have two indices: `Matcher capability target`.
+The capability describes the pattern constructors that the matcher supports, independently of its ordinary target type; the ground capability `Any` supports value patterns and wildcards only, and a structured capability uses a declared pattern type with the capabilities of its parameters, such as `[p]` or `Maybe p`.
+There is one matcher type for definitions, parameters, and pattern requirements alike: a pattern's requirement and the matcher expression it is matched with are related by an ordinary type equality, solved by unification over both sorts.
+A matcher over a product type is canonically the tuple of its component matchers, so a tuple of matchers fills several pattern holes.
+The checker follows the rules of the core calculus of the type-pm paper, mechanized in `type-pm-mech4`.
-The project maintains this synchronization through an implementation contract and regression tests; a formal correspondence theorem between the complete Haskell implementation and the Lean implementation is intentionally out of scope.
+Egison-specific extensions (gradual `TAny` values, computer-algebra pattern views, tensor types, and production-only pattern syntax) are selected only by explicit non-core forms and can be reported with `--outside-egison-core-warnings`.
+A formal correspondence theorem between the complete Haskell implementation and the Lean implementation is intentionally out of scope.
 The implemented guarantees, the A/R-constrained recursion rule, and the current D5-CAS boundary are documented in [design/matcher-capability.md](design/matcher-capability.md).